EnvironmentOntology/envo/README.md

 ## History
 The repository was moved to this location from https://code.google.com/p/envo/ in March 2015.
-The ENVO PURL will continue to point to the Google Code repository until the next release, at which point this message will be updated.
+The legacy issues were automatically migrated.
+The PURL targets have been updated accordingly.